Five Star Movement: Environmental, economic, and social issues

 The M5S has roots in environmentalism, as well as a left-wing stance on some major social issues.
 Fabio Bordignon states that the very first battles of Grillo's people had their roots relating to but not exclusively environmentalism and renewable energy, the problems of poverty and precarious employment, the battles against the power of big business and the effects of globalisation, and the morality of the political sphere and civil rights.
 He goes on to say that roughly about 10–15% of the laws proposed over the years are dedicated to the environment alone.
 Paolo Natale says that in the first years of the party's major success around 2012, the M5S was made up of mainly younger generations of people, and for the most part males who had received high levels of education as well as having left-wing political stances.
 He states that these people were searching for alternative ways of participating in politics besides the regular scheme of what existed, and especially to achieve good administration, high-quality public transport, and green spaces, but with sensitivity to problems linked to local crime.

 To exemplify how the M5S ranks among other parties for social and environmental stances for the 2013 general election, Nicolò Conti created a chart using poll data, the various parties' individual manifestos, and how these preferences interacted and translated into a policy space that the parties contested.
 His results were that the M5S ranks first among other parties in welfare spending expansion, environmental protection, and market regulation, where welfare expansion meant the expansion of public social services and excludes education, environmental protection meant policies in favour of preserving/conserving the environment, and market regulation meant policies designed to create an equitable and open economic market.

+The M5S supported the nationalisation of the Bank of Italy, arguing that the Italian situation was an anomaly compared to how central banks operate in other countries.